brookinsconsulting/ezxajax/doc/readme.txt

 Make sure your users have access to the xajax module (add a policy for the module).

-There's currently only one function registered with xajax by default, and it's called setPreferences.
+There are currently three functions registered with xajax by default.
+One of them is setPreferences.
 In JavaScript you can call it with xajax_setPreferences.
 It takes a hash of user preferences and stores them.

 A little example: